Improving Software Quality

 Introduction

-You now have run your own, simple, application developed for Mbed OS with Mbed Studio.
-Before developing a more complex application, we need to make sure that our application meets certain quality standards.
-This codelab aims at adding this dimension to your project so as to have sound foundations for future work.
+You have now run your own, simple, application developed for Zephyr RTOS.
+Before you develop a more complex application, we need to ensure that it meets certain quality standards.
+The aim of this codelab is to add this dimension to your project, providing a solid foundation for future work.

 What you’ll build

-In this codelab, you will understand the required tools and guidelines for building qualitatively good software.
-Of course, those should be used while creating any type of software.
-You will also understand how to interpret the results delivered by the tools used in order to improve your work.
+This codelab will teach you the tools and guidelines required for building high-quality software.
+These should, of course, be used when creating any type of software.
+You will also learn how to interpret the results delivered by the tools in order to improve your work.

 What you’ll learn